wasm-tool/rollup-plugin-rust/README.md

     // Directory (relative to output.dir) where the .wasm files should be placed.
     outdir: "",

     // Which files it should watch in watch mode.
+This is relative to the crate directory.
-Supports all of the glob syntax.
+    // Supports all of the glob syntax.
     watchPatterns: ["src/**"],

-    // Lets you customize the behavior for loading the .wasm file, this is for advanced users only!
+    // Allows you to customize the behavior for loading the .wasm file, this is for advanced users only!
     importHook: function (path) { return JSON.stringify(path); },
 })
 ```

+The defaults are good for almost all use cases, so you generally shouldn't need to change them.

 ### Chrome / Firefox extensions